- Similarities in Symptoms

 - Keep your cholesterol levels within the normal ranges.

-What Is the prognosis for heart attack vs. heartburn?
+What is the prognosis for a heart attack and heartburn?

 The prognosis for the majority of people with heartburn is good to excellent if they try to prevent any future problems.
 Severe heartburn has a reduced prognosis as it can lead to esophageal damage, Barrett’s esophagus, and/or inability to swallow due to stricture formation.